zhangx1923/PhD-Study/papers_and_notes/papers about CV (three top tier)/ICCV/Photo Realistic Facial Details Synthesis from Single Image.md

 ### some concepts in this paper
 1. Geometric structure details: such as wrinkles are important indicators of age and facial expression, and are essential for producing realistic virtual human
 2. 3D Proxy: A proxy graphic is a placeholder that represents the object.
 This placeholder does not have the full display or attributes of the object可以理解成一个人脸的3D模型，之后再在这上面去添加细节信息
+3. Photometric stereo: a technique in computer vision for estimating the surface normals法线 of objects by observing that object under different lighting conditions.
+It is based on the fact that the amount of light reflected by a surface is dependent on the orientation of the surface in relation to the light source and the observer.
+The special case where the data is a single image is known as **shape from shading**

 ## Related Work
 - Reconstruction-based Techniques